 In March 2019, the EU Parliament adopted the Cybersecurity Act.
-The EU Cybersecurity Act aims to strengthen the role of the European Agency for Network and Information Security (ENISA) and introduces a common certification framework for ICT products (Hardware, Software and Services).
+The latter aims to strengthen the role of the European Agency for Network and Information Security (ENISA) and introduces a common certification framework for ICT products (Hardware, Software and Services).

 Before this, in 2018, the European Commission advocated the creation of a network of Cybersecurity expertise centers to reinforce research and the deployment of new capabilities in the European Union.